19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Zone Based Maps.md

 Whenever a measurement is referenced, divide by 30 to get the number of zones it represents.

+Whenever 5 feet is referenced, treat it as meaning *in melee*.

 ## GM Motivation

 Zone based maps require more rules text to accurately define, but they tend to prove much faster and easier to run in both VTTs and at a physical table, particularly for the GM.
 This is an example of the interesting phenomena that problems which are easy to specify can often be incredibly difficult to solve.
 See [Collatz Conjecture](https://www.youtube.com/watch?v=094y1Z2wpJg)